r0d3x/biblioensamr/API_CONTRACT.md

 **Version: 1.0**
 **Last Updated:** September 16, 2025

-This document outlines the API for the University Bookstore web application.
  This contract serves as the single source of truth for both the frontend and backend teams.

 - **Base URL:** `/api`
 - **Data Format:** All requests and responses will use `JSON`.